 Jeremy Gibson enters his third year as the Director of Athletics at Merrimack College.

 Gibson, a member of the College’s Senior Leadership team, is charged with leading and overseeing Merrimack’s athletic programs, employees, and operations.

 Under Gibson’s leadership and guidance, Merrimack continues to operate as one of the top Division II programs in the region, now offering 22 Division II varsity sports (24 overall) and an emerging club sport program.
 Merrimack’s Division I men’s and women’s ice hockey teams, meanwhile, continue to succeed at their respective levels, with the latter set to begin its first varsity season in Hockey East in 2015-16.

 In Gibson’s first year in North Andover in 2013-14, Merrimack finished fourth in the Northeast-10 President’s Cup Standings, its highest finish in over 10 years.
 Meanwhile, Merrimack’s 535 student-athletes posted an average grade-point-average over 3.0 for the ninth straight semester, as the women’s basketball and men’s hockey programs recorded the top team GPAs in their conferences.
-Four Merrimack teams reached the NCAA Tournament, along with two individual qualifiers, while 10 of 14 teams which accumulate a win-loss record posted winning seasons.
-Merrimack also had two conference championships from men’s and women’s tennis, and program-best seasons from women’s cross country, women’s tennis, women’s track and field, men’s track and field, and women’s crew.
+Four Merrimack teams reached the NCAA Tournament, along with two individual qualifiers, while 10 of 14 teams posteded winning records in their respective sports.
+Merrimack also claimed conference championships in men’s and women’s tennis, and program-best seasons from women’s cross country, women’s tennis, women’s track and field, men’s track and field, and women’s crew.

 The former Senior Associate Athletic Director at Harvard University and a member of the Harvard athletic department since 1997, Gibson began his duties at Merrimack on July 1, 2013.